admil69/Hackerrank-SQL/README.md

 # Hackerrank-SQL
-This repository contains all of the hackerrank tasks that I would solve, including their solutions.
-The motivation behind it was to keep track of my progress in addressing the hackerrank challenge; feel free to use it as a reference.
+This repository include all the hackerrank problems i'd solve including it's solution.
+The motive behind it was to keep in track regrading my progress in solving hackerrank problem, feel free to use it as a references